AdobeDocs/experience-platform.en/help/destinations/catalog/cpd/pega.md

 ## Use cases

-To help you better understand how and when you should use the [!DNL  Pega Connector for S3] destination, here are sample use case that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the [!DNL  Pega Connector for S3] destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

+### Use case 1

-A marketer wants up to date profile data in Adobe Customer Data Platform available in Pega Customer Decision Hub which enhances the Pega next-best-action decisioning process both for engagement policies as well as predictors in Adaptive Models.
+A marketer wants up-to-date profile data in Adobe Customer Data Platform available in Pega Customer Decision Hub that enhances the Pega next-best-action decisioning process both for engagement policies as well as predictors in Adaptive Models.

+### Use case 2

+A marketer wants to setup Pega Customer Decision Hub with profile data loaded from Adobe Experience Platform.

 ## Prerequisites {#prerequisites}